com-lihaoyi/mill/docs/pages/8 - Mill Internals.md

 ## The Call Graph

 The Scala call graph of "which target references which other target" is core to how Mill operates.
-This graph is reified via the `T{...}` macro to make it available to the Mill execution engine at runtime.
+This graph is reified via the `T {...}` macro to make it available to the Mill execution engine at runtime.
 The call graph tells you:

 - Which `Target`s depend on which other `Target`s